Nicholls, Georgia

 Nicholls is a city in Coffee County, Georgia, United States.
-The population was 2,798 as of the 2010 census, up from 1,008 in 2000, due to counting of the Coffee County Correctional Facility population within the city limits.
+As of the 2020 census, Nicholls had a population of 3,147.
+The population count includes residents of the Coffee County Correctional Facility within the city limits.
 This facility is privately owned and operated by CoreCivic.

 The estimated city population as of 2018 was 3,338.

 History

 Nicholls was founded in 1895.
 The city was named for John C. Nicholls, a U.S. Representative from Georgia.

 Geography

 Nicholls is located near the eastern border of Coffee County at (31.516941, -82.637654).
 Georgia State Route 32 passes through the community, leading west 13 mi to Douglas, the county seat, and east 10 mi to Alma.

 According to the United States Census Bureau, Nicholls has a total area of 4.8 km2, of which 0.06 sqkm, or 1.32%, is water.

 Nicholls, Georgia is in the Wiregrass Region of the United States and inherits its topography and ecological diversity.